Tag

 The Elder Scrolls V: Skyrim

-It’s true that since its release in 2012, The Elder Scrolls V: Skyrim has been ported to just about every platform that can play games, including speakers and smart refrigerators.
+It’s true that since its release in 2012, The Elder Scrolls V: Skyrim has been ported to just about every platform that can play games, including Amazon Alexa speakers and smart refrigerators.
 But the king of all Skyrim versions is the one on PC, and it’s not even close.
 That’s because the PC version gives you access to years of mods created by the Skyrim community.
 From adding serious RPG story content to providing ridiculous possibilities like replacing all dragons with Thomas the Tank Engine,

 the PC version of Skyrim adds nearly endless options to an already expansive, enormous game.
 You absolutely should play Skyrim on PC if you haven’t, and you absolutely should mod it to see how the game has become so much more than it was when it was released.
 Skyrim is also available with Xbox Game Pass for PC.